reinhart1010/nix/docs/en/common/rvm.md

 ---
 # rvm

-A tool for easily installing, managing, and working with multiple ruby environments.
+Easily installing, managing, and working with multiple ruby environments.
 More information: <https://rvm.io>.

 - Install one or more versions of Ruby: